 When it comes to today’s smartphones, there’s always a shiny, newer device out there to tempt you.
-Most phones should last at least four to six years, but with technology moving so fast, it’s not uncommon to feel like your two-year-old device is obsolete.
+Most phones should last at least 4 to 6 years, but with technology moving so fast, it’s not uncommon to feel like your two-year-old device is obsolete.

 Giving your old phone to someone who needs or wants it may not prevent new devices from entering the market, but if more people did, it could certainly put a small dent in demand.
 When it comes to the environment, every little step counts!